yr5913/SpringSecurityWithJwtV9/README.md

 and
 resources/sql/schema_data.sql for more details "

-V3-3(current) -- "Using custom data manager by creating custom tables, check the SecurityConfig.java and resources/sql/customer.sql and SimpleBankUserDetails.java for more details "
+V3-3(deprecated) -- "Using custom data manager by creating custom tables, check the SecurityConfig.java and resources/sql/customer.sql and SimpleBankUserDetails.java for more details "

-V4(current) -- "Using custom data manager by creating custom tables and also added Bcryptpassword encoder for hashing passwords before storing them to database, check the SecurityConfig.java and resources/sql/customer.sql and SimpleBankUserDetails.java for more details "
+V4(deprecated) -- "Using custom data manager by creating custom tables and also added Bcryptpassword encoder for hashing passwords before storing them to database, check the SecurityConfig.java and resources/sql/customer.sql and SimpleBankUserDetails.java for more details "

+V5(current) -- "Using custom Authentication Provider"

 ## API Endpoints